amandajuhl95/TheLoanWolves/README.md

 2. Click on "Process Definitions"
 3. Click on "SI_exam_Loan_picker_process"
-4. This BPMN-diagram where you can see when processes is running and how far a task are in the flow.
+4. The BPMN-diagram shows that processes are running and how far a task is in the flow.
 5. Download Camunda Modeler.

 #### To make docker container for Kafka, run in the root of the downloaded project: